vrianta/agai/controller/readme.md

 ## 2. Controller Structure

 A controller is defined as a variable of type `Controller.Struct`.
-The main public fields and methods are:
+The main public FieldTypes and methods are:

-### Public Fields
+### Public FieldTypes

 - **View**:
   The name of the view (template) directory for this controller.